openedx/open-edx-proposals/oeps/processes/oep-0056-architectural-advisory-process.rst

 We intend to also use the Advisory Process over time to revisit and iterate on our architectural principles with the goal of ensuring they're specific, measurable, achievable, realistic, and testable. (a variation of SMART criteria)  Similarly, like ADRs and architectural principles, we can use the process to review and adjust Open edX Tech Radar blips.

 This process is intended to be lightweight, approachable, and asynchronous.
-See `Appendix A: Advisory Process Principles <#Appendix A: Advisory Process Principles>`__  for more details on the spirit and functioning of the Advisory Process.
+See :ref:`principles` for more details on the spirit and functioning of the Advisory Process.

 Advisory Process Artifacts
 ^^^^^^^^^^^^^^^^^^^^^^^^^^